Reducing RMDs With QCDs

 A qualified charitable distribution (QCD) can be a great way to reduce required minimum distributions (RMDs) and optimize the tax benefits of giving.

-For retirees who've accumulated significant savings in their tax-deferred accounts, the onset of required minimum distributions (RMDs) at age 73—or 75 for those born in 1960 or after—can have serious tax consequences.
+For retirees who've accumulated significant savings in their tax-deferred accounts, the onset of required minimum distributions (RMDs) at age 73 or 75—depending on your birth year—can have serious tax consequences.
 That's because the higher the balance in your tax-deferred accounts, the higher your RMDs—and potentially your tax bracket.

 If charitable giving is part of your financial plan, a qualified charitable distribution (QCD) can further your philanthropic goals and help reduce the tax hit from your RMD.

 Taking your full RMD and then donating cash could result in a higher tax bill than if you were to give through a QCD.
 Let's look at an example of when a QCD could make sense.
-Say you're 75 years old and single, and you need $125,000 in income this year to cover your living expenses.
-Your RMD for the year is $110,000 and you'll receive another $50,000 from a pension and Social Security—pushing your total taxable income to $160,000.
-That leaves you with an additional $35,000 of income that you don't need.
+Say you're 75 years old and single, and you need $200,000 in income this year to cover your living expenses.
+Your RMD for the year is $150,000 and you'll receive another $75,000 of other taxable income from interest, dividends, pension and Social Security—pushing your total taxable income to $225,000.
+That leaves you with an additional $25,000 of income that you don't need to provide for your living expenses.

 If you're charitably inclined, you could donate the excess cash to your favorite charity and write-off the amount on your tax return.
-But by using a QCD to transfer the $35,000 directly to a charitable organization, you could potentially pay $4,260 less in income taxes.
+But by using a QCD to transfer the $25,000 directly to a charitable organization, you would reduce your taxable income by $19,275.

 Scenario 1